Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 - Batch Size: The number of tenants processed in one iteration.
 - Time Span Between Batches: The amount of time to wait between processing batches.
 - Run In Parallel: Determines whether the number of tenants defined by the batch size are woken up in parallel or sequentially.
-- Current Version: The current version of the staggered tenant wake-up process.
-Usually this should not be set manually.
+- RunOnStartup: When set to true, the staggered tenant wake-up maintenance will start a new version if a new deployment was done, or it will continue the current run if it hasn't finished yet.
+If you set this to false, you will have to start it manually from the admin page.

 Functions on the page:

-- Start new: Starts the staggered tenant wake-up process with a new version number.
+- Start new: Starts the staggered tenant wake-up maintenance with a new version number.
-- Continue: Continues most recent wake-up process if it was paused.
+- Continue: Continues most recent if it was paused.
-- Pause: Pauses the currently running wake-up process.
+- Pause: Pauses the current run.
 - Edit: Allows you to edit the options listed above.
-You can only save if there is no maintenance running.
+You can only save while the maintenance isn't running.

 You can initialize the configuration with the following app settings: